 Currently, the app works at the following airports as of the day of publication — Atlanta, Baltimore, Boston, Chicago, Dallas, Denver, Fort Lauderdale, Houston, Houston Hobby, Los Angeles, Miami, Minneapolis, New York, Newark, Orlando, Phoenix, Raleigh Durham, Sacramento, San Diego, San Francisco, San José, Seattle, Tampa and Washington Dulles.
 The updated list can be found on the website as well.

 Upon landing, follow the Mobile Passport Control signs, set up your profile for future trips, and use a kiosk for your reentry into the US.
 It is easy, private, and free.

-Profiles can be set up for entire families that contains everyone’s passport numbers and other necessary data.
+Set up profiles for entire families that contain everyone’s passport numbers and other necessary data.
 Answer some questions about your trip — the same that are asked today.